ara303/template-gulp/README.md

 If you want to publish to GitHub:

-- Git, which you can get through installing [GitHub Desktop](https://desktop.github.com/) which installs `git` command line interface.
+- Git, which you can get through installing [GitHub Desktop](https://desktop.github.com/) which installs `git`.

-There's an alternative way to publish if you don't want to mess around with `git`, but it's worth taking the time to learn the basis of if you don't already know it.
+There's an [alternte way to publish](https://github.com/edadams/template-gulp#to-surge) if you don't want to use `git`.

 ## Installation

-If you plan to publish a site, I recommend you clone this GitHub repo because that'll make it easier for you to publish to GitHub Pages later.
-If you're not publishing, you need to manually [download the required files](https://github.com/edadams/template-gulp/releases).
+If you plan to publish a site, I strongly recommend you [clone this repo](https://help.github.com/articles/cloning-a-repository/) as that will make it a breeze for you to publish to GitHub Pages later.
+If you have GitHub Desktop, you can just click "Clone in Desktop" down the right side of this GitHub repo page.

-Pay special attention to [`gulpfile.js`](https://github.com/edadams/template-gulp/blob/master/gulpfile.js), that's where all the magic happens.
+If you're not publishing, you can manually [download the starter files](https://github.com/edadams/template-gulp/releases).

-From your project's root directory, install the dependencies by running:
+Once you've got the project starter files, navigate to the directory where you put them.
+From here, install the dependencies by running:

     npm install gulp-sass gulp-autoprefixer gulp-imagemin imagemin-pngquant gulp-concat gulp-uglify browser-sync gulp-gh-pages --save-dev

-All future commands will be run from the project root, so remember to `cd` back there to run any further commands.
+Pay special attention to [`gulpfile.js`](https://github.com/edadams/template-gulp/blob/master/gulpfile.js), that's where all the magic happens.

 ### Without Jekyll

-If you don't want to use Jekyll as a part of this (i.e., if you just want this to compile your SCSS and other assets), you need to comment out the Jekyll parts of the `gulpfile.js` (it's annotated), and delete `_config.yml`, `src/_includes`, `src/_layouts` and `src/index.md`.
+If you don't want to use Jekyll as a part of this (so if you only want to compile your SCSS and other assets), you need to comment out the Jekyll parts of the `gulpfile.js` (it's annotated), and delete `_config.yml`, `src/_includes`, `src/_layouts` and `src/index.md`.

-Since Jekyll is what generates the HTML, you'll need to manually add an `index.html` file to `dist`.
+Since Jekyll is what generates the HTML files, you'll need to manually add an `index.html` file to `dist`.
 Make sure it has the following in the `<head>`:

     <link rel="stylsheet" href="css/application.css">
     <script src="js/application.js"></script>